 For those currency forwards used to hedge highly probable forecast foreign currency transactions for maintenance contracts, the gains and losses are included in payments and recognised in Income Statements over the period of the contracts.

-The fair values of forward currency contracts is determined using quoted forward currency rates at the reporting date.
+The fair values of forward foreign exchange contracts is determined using quoted forward exchange rates at the reporting date.

-(c) Interest rate swaps
+(c) Electricity futures